-- Community Behavioral Health (CBH), a City Department, is providing all schools with behavioral health support in 2023-2024.
+- Community Behavioral Health (CBH), a City Department, is providing all schools with behavioral health support in 2024-2025.
 As such, please do not enter into separate contracts for behavioral health services. - If a school is identified to need a Behavioral Health Counselor, or additional Counselor, those positions should not be traded or switched. - If you are purchasing a STEP position you are required to purchase a Clinical Coordinator BEFORE adding additional STEP positions, to ensure successful implementation of the model.
+If you have additional questions regarding STEP, please contact Tiffany Clarke at tclarke@Philasd.org.